-- Provide healthy rhythms for the child: a healthy diet, ensure adequate sleep, and limit access to screen devices in accordance with our Media and Technology Guidance. - Support their child in adhering to the school rules and pupil code of conduct, including: - o providing suitable clothing and equipment for the child - o ensuring regular and prompt attendance - Show an active interest in the child's education - Attend Parents' evenings - Discuss any behavioural concerns with the class teacher promptly - Inform the school of any changes in circumstances that may affect their child's behaviour - collaborate with the school and staff to implement individual support plans. - Seek help with issues around parenting and other relationships within the home, particularly if they are likely to affect the child's physical, emotional or mental wellbeing.
+- Provide healthy rhythms for the child: a healthy diet, ensure adequate sleep, and limit access to screen devices in accordance with our Media and Technology Guidance. - Support children in adhering to the school rules and pupil code of conduct, including: - o providing suitable clothing and equipment for the child - o ensuring regular and prompt attendance - Attend Parents' evenings - Discuss any behavioural concerns with the class teacher promptly - Inform the school of any changes in circumstances that may affect their child's behaviour - collaborate with the school and staff to implement individual support plans. - Seek help with issues around parenting and other relationships within the home, particularly if they are likely to affect the child's physical, emotional or mental wellbeing.
 A list of contacts and resources are provided in the pastoral care section of this document.